RYTLE-Mobility-GmbH/rytle-coding-challenge-2022/Coding_Challenge_2023.md

 Think of the tasks as an API for other developers.
 Storage of the cubes and presentation are outside of the scope of the challenge.

 1. Write an asynchronous stand-alone function that can create cubes.
 The first parameter should be the type of the cube (small or large).
-The second parameter is an optional owner ID (think of it as referring to an external entity, _not_ the parent).
+The second parameter is the ID of the cube itself.
+The third parameter is an optional owner ID (think of it as referring to an external entity, _not_ the parent).
 The last parameter is an optional array with unique IDs for creating small cubes (recursive creation with a maximal depth of 1).
 Consider that a cube that is inside another cube inherits its owner.

     a.
 The function to be implemented should have this signature: